Role of umbilical cord: Everything you need to know about this life-giving tissue

 In rare cases, the umbilical cord doesn’t form inside the embryo properly.
 It can tie around the baby’s neck, arms or legs during pregnancy or labour.
 For twins it can be even more dangerous because they share an amniotic sac.

-But an ultrasound can detect any issue with the umbilical cord.
-With it, doctors can check the functioning of the umbilical cord in the growth of the foetus.
+But an ultrasound can detect any issue with the function of umbilical cord.
 Let’s take a look at these issues in depth.

-What are the potential problems of the umbilical cord?
+What are the potential problems of the function of umbilical cord?

 In addition to stunted growth inside the embryo, there are five other issues that an ultrasound can detect.
 These include the following: